coil-kt/coil/coil-gif/README.md

 implementation("io.coil-kt.coil3:coil-gif:3.0.0-rc01")
 ```

+And that's it!
+The `ImageLoader` will automatically detect any GIFs using their file headers and decode them correctly.

-And add the decoders to your component registry when constructing your `ImageLoader`:
+Optionally, you can manually add the decoder to your component registry when constructing your `ImageLoader`:

 ```kotlin
 val imageLoader = ImageLoader.Builder(context)